MatildeElene/self_diagnostic_bias_llms/README.md

 ![header_self_diagnostic_bias_llms](https://github.com/user-attachments/assets/70669ddf-6c5a-4be6-a7a3-93829434fee6)

 # Overview

-This repository contains the dataset and analysis outputs from [Elene Hansen & Kristensten-McLachlan (2026)]:
+This repository contains the data, model outputs, and analysis materials accompanying *Gender Associations in LLM-Mediated ADHD Self-Diagnosis*.

+## Code and Data Availability

+The repository contains the data and analysis code required to reproduce the reported summary statistics and figures.
+Experimental inputs and model outputs are provided under [`data/`](data/) and [`results/`](results/), while the corresponding analysis and visualization scripts are available under [`src/`](src/).

+Code used to generate the experimental data, including context construction and model querying, is not included in the public repository but is available from the authors upon request.

 ## Repo structure
 ```
 self_diagnostic_bias_llms/
-├── data/                        # Input data used throughout the pipeline
+├── data/                        # Experimental inputs and reference data
+│   ├── context_lists/           # Final context sentences used in experiments
+│   ├── base_symptom_clauses/    # Base clauses used to construct context lists
+│   ├── platania_proxy_data.csv  # Extracted clinical reference data
+│   ├── platania_supplementary.xlsx
-│
+│   └── README.md
-├── src/                         # scripts that either transform or analyse data inputs
+├── src/                         # Analysis and visualization scripts
 │
 ├── results/                     # Model outputs and derived evaluation results
 │   ├── responses/               # Raw model responses from the four experiments